brandnewbox/PHP-Picture-Resizer/README.md

 1. Search for the policy created earlier (resizer-buckets-access)
 1. Check the checkbox and click "Attach Policy"

-### Setting Up a PHP Server
-Lots of variety here.
-Probably look around for your PHP server implementation of choice and follow their instructions.
-For the purpose of this guide, the important things is just that you do this.
-For setting up a localhost server, I found [this guide](https://lukearmstrong.github.io/2016/12/setup-apache-mysql-php-homebrew-macos-sierra/) to be very helpful (I used the php70 instructions).

-### Installing and Configuring the PHP Picture Resizer
-You're almost done!

-Open up the **config.php** file within the config folder and change all of the information within to match all of your own AWS information.
+### Deploy

-Now just transfer your PHP Picture Resizer repository onto your PHP server, and you should be good to go!
-Try it out!
+By now you should have all the configuration information you need in your `config.php` file.
+So just transfer your PHP Picture Resizer repository onto your PHP server, and you should be good to go!